sysown/proxysql/INSTALL.md

 ```

 For more details, inspect the docker build images:

 https://github.com/ProxySQL/docker-images/tree/main/build-images

-For CLang builds, inspect the docker build-clang images
+For CLang builds, inspect the docker build-clang images:

 https://github.com/ProxySQL/docker-images/tree/main/build-clang-images

 On Mac OSX, Proxysql's dependencies are not fully satisfied by the tools included with the XCode/clang toolkit.
 The Proxysql build system needs to be told where to find non-system `curl` (and possibly `openssl`) libraries.
 Using the [Homebrew](https://brew.sh/) OSX package manager, dependencies can be installed and located on OSX like this: